pointnetwork/pointnetwork-dashboard/ALPHA.md

 ## After Installation

 1. Just follow the instructions for Point Dashboard
 2. When you register a new secret phrase, and you want to test it again, don't lose it - it will qualify you to be on the list of alpha testers.
-Next time, you can just *log in* with this phrase instead of registering more one
+Next time, you can just *log in* with this phrase instead of registering another one
 3. Please report back to the group with screenshots, everyone would love to see each other's progress! https://t.me/pointnetworkchat